 Born in the Bronx in New York City, Fleishman graduated from Columbia Law School in 1944 and then moved to Los Angeles two years later.

-Stanley argued many First Amendment cases involving obscenity laws before the Supreme Court
+Stanley argued many First Amendment obscenity cases before the Supreme Court

 Among the many important First Amendment cases he argued before the high court were Alberts v.
 California (1957), the companion case to Roth v.
 United States (1957); Smith v.
 California (1959); A Quantity of Books v.
 Kansas (1964); United States v.
 Thirty-seven Photographs (1971); Blount v.
 Rizzi (1971); Kaplan v.
 California (1973); Hamling v.
 United States (1974); Hicks v.
 Miranda (1975); and United States v.
 X-Citement Video, Inc. (1994).